Karbo123/segmentator/README.md

 # A simple cpp lib for 3d unsupervised segmentation

 It implements both pointcloud segmentation (using graph) and mesh segmentation, and provides a simple pytorch-binding interface to operate functions.

 Codes are adapted from: https://github.com/ScanNet/ScanNet/tree/master/Segmentator

+> This algorithm has equivariance only for those sharp objects, but do not have equivariance for those smooth objects.

 Build example:
 ```bash